tango-controls-hdbpp/libhdbpp-mysql/README.md

 The file etc/hdb++_mysql_migrate_array_json.sql can be used for these operations.

+### TTL: per attribute old data deletion

+In HDB++ a TimeToLive value in hours can be specified for each attribute.
+It is meant to let data older than the TTL value specified to be deleted.
+MySQL does not support this feature in a native way so something ad hoc needs to be implemented and run periodically.

+The file etc/create_hdb++_mysql_delete_attr_ttl_procedure.sql can be used to create two stored procedure:
+ * delete_attr_ttl which takes as parameters the attribute name and the ttl value
+ * delete_ttl which takes no parameters and call delete_attr_ttl for all the attributes which ttl is greater than 0

+ Note that it is preferable to use partitioning and drop the whole old partition.
+In fact deleting single values in MySQL can have a bad inpact on performances for the following reasons:

+* deleting values in MySQL is always a heavy operation
+* if MyISAM is used as DB engine, holes are left in tables after deletion.
+Tables with holes needs to be optimized (which can take quite a long time), otherwise performances degrade and an exclusive lock on the whole table needs to be taken for every operation (also for inserts).

 ## License

 The code is released under the LGPL3 license and a copy of this license is provided with the code.